 Agree the conditions and responsibilities of membership

-Review audited financial statements
+Review quarterly financials and receive a copy of the annual audited financial statements when the reports are issued.

-Approve Auditors
+Approve the Auditors when proposed by the Board of Directors.
+The Federation will review the auditors at least every five (5) years.

 Meetings

-The General Assembly (GA) shall meet annually or as determined by the membership and the meetings should, preferably be aligned to an international event in the June – August time frame.
+The General Assembly (GA) shall meet annually or as determined by the membership and the meetings shouldpreferably be aligned to an international event.

 Attendance

-All full members are entitled to appoint one delegate and may have one observer in attendance at a GA.
-Associate and Allied members are encouraged to attend.
+All Full Members and Continental Federation Members are entitled to appoint one Delegate and may have one observer in attendance at a GA.
+Provisional and Affiliated Members are encouraged to attend.

 The name of the delegate and any observer must be submitted to WL at least 30 days before a meeting of the GA.